No doubt you’ve heard of the Blue Yeti USB microphone, but do you know why it’s a top seller?

 Is the Blue Yeti a USB microphone best buy?
 Why yes, and the internet holds that to be true.
 More importantly, does it serve those who purchased and use it?
 Does it do a great job?
 Does it provide great audio and strong bang for the buck features?

 The answer is a resounding “YES”

 If you’re looking for a great USB mic, you owe it to yourself to check this one out.
 I’ve had mine for about 4 years now and it still works great.
 Anytime I have a serious recording need (I do freelance voiceover for media projects), I use my Blue Yeti.

-Check it out, leave a comment, share this post with others!
+Check it out, leave a comment, and please share this post with others!